Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the maximum time in days below previous high water mark is 355 days, which is higher, thus worse than the value of 354 days from the benchmark.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 164 days is smaller, thus better.

 AveDuration: